sambhavjain/Search-Twitter/README.md

 a.
 Number of Tweets
 b.
 People who tweeted the most (Top 10)

+Storage :
+1. All tweets-specific data returned are first be stored in an Elastic Search data store, within the cluster and then can be queried again to retrieve them.
+2. All the basic analytics are stored in a MongoDB collection before being retrieved.

 Routes are in app/config/routes.js

 'get /api/search/:query'   : 'TwitterController.searchAndIndex',     // indexing tweets to elastic search and returning he result obtained from twiter search api